fireflycons/tips-for-CKA-CKAD-CKS/README.md

 ## Issues with the Exam Portal

 Since the launch of the new portal, many issues have been raised about lag (unresponsiveness of the desktop), copy/paste issues and the like.
 Personally (and having to use an Amazon Workspace in my job), I found the lag was about as expected.
-There were issues with the exam portal not being launched in the examinee's closest cloud region, but I think those have been resolved now.
+There were issues with the exam portal not being launched in the examinee's closest cloud region which would have caused unacceptable lag, but I think those have been resolved now.

 As for copy/paste:
 * To copy from the question panel, click `Copy` link with the mouse where it is present, else a click on highlighted text auto-copies it (even when the `Copy` link appears with mouse hover - you can't actually click that).